Same-sex marriage in Greece: Discussions in 2009–2014

-Legislation by the government of SYRIZA
+Passage of legislation in 2015

 On 9 February 2015, following the January 2015 legislative election, the Syriza-led government, sworn in on 27 January 2015, promised to extend cohabitation agreements to same-sex couples.
-On 24 April 2015, the Secretary General of the Ministry of Justice announced the government's intention to bring a bill before the Hellenic Parliament within two months.
+On 24 April 2015, the Secretary General of the Ministry of Justice announced the government's intention to introduce a bill to the Hellenic Parliament within two months.
 Shortly thereafter, a committee was formed to study the issue until 15 June 2015.
 The bill was published on 10 June 2015.

-On 9 November 2015, a new draft of the cohabitation agreement bill granting some of the rights of marriage was published.
-The bill was under public consultation until 20 November.
-Justice Minister Nikos Paraskevopoulos announced that the legislation would not cover adoption rights, and that the issue would be studied in the future.
-The bill was submitted to Parliament on 9 December, and approved on 23 December 2015 by a vote of 194–55 with 51 abstentions, following a contentious debate that lasted ten hours.
-The bill was supported by the governing leftist party Syriza, the Democratic Alignment, the River, and the Union of Centrists but opposed by the Communist Party of Greece, the national-conservative Independent Greeks, and the far-right party Golden Dawn, while the liberal-conservative New Democracy was divided.
-The law was signed by President Prokopis Pavlopoulos, and published in the Government Gazette on 24 December 2015.
+A new draft of the cohabitation agreement bill, which would grant same-sex couples some of the rights of marriage, was published on 9 November 2015.
+It was under public consultation until 20 November.
+Justice Minister Nikos Paraskevopoulos announced that the legislation would not grant adoption rights to same-sex couples, but that the issue "would be studied in the future".
+The bill was submitted to Parliament on 9 December, and approved on 22 December 2015 by a vote of 193–56 with 51 abstentions, following a contentious debate that lasted ten hours.
+The bill was supported by the governing center-left Syriza, the Democratic Alignment, The River and the Union of Centrists, but opposed by the far-right Golden Dawn, while the liberal-conservative New Democracy and the national-conservative Independent Greeks were divided.
+The Communist Party of Greece mostly abstained.
+The law was signed by President Prokopis Pavlopoulos, and published in the Government Gazette on 24 December.
 It took effect upon publication.
 The first same-sex cohabitation agreement was conducted in Athens on 25 January 2016 by Mayor Giorgos Kaminis.

 On 9 November 2016, the government submitted a draft bill equalizing cohabitation agreements with marriages in several areas including employment benefits and workers' rights.
 The bill was approved by Parliament on 2 December in a 201–21 vote.
 It was signed into law by President Pavlopoulos on 8 December 2016 and took effect upon publication in the official journal the following day.

 Statistics

-According to the Hellenic Statistical Authority, the number of cohabitation agreements performed per year is as follows:
+According to the Hellenic Statistical Authority, 2,330 same-sex cohabitation agreements had been registered in Greece by the end of 2023, mostly between male couples.
+Cohabitation agreements have also become popular among opposite-sex couples.
+In 2023, 39% of all unions conducted in Greece were religious marriages, while 34% were civil marriages and 27% were cohabitation agreements.